wsntxxn/DCASE2020T6/README.md

 The dataset used for task 6 is [Clotho](https://arxiv.org/abs/1910.09387).
 To use our pretrained model, the vocabulary file is provided in `data/clotho/vocab.pth`.

+For convenience, we rename all the filenames.
+The comparison between original and new filenames can be found in `data/clotho/filename.csv`.
+Original caption label files are also reformatted to json files `data/clotho/dev.json` and `data/clotho/eval.json`.

 # Prequisite Installation